-The discharge of super-chlorinated water shall be monitored by the Contractor and witnessed by the Project Consultant and the Department of Engineering and Public Works Water/Wastewater Division.
-The free chlorine residual shall be tested at adequate intervals ensuring that any chlorine residual remaining will not have an adverse effect on the environment or other discharge locations.
+The discharge of the super-chlorinated water shall be monitored by the Contractor and witnessed by the Operations and Infrastructure Department -Water/Wastewater Division.
+The free chlorine residual shall be tested at the discharge locations at adequate intervals ensuring that no chlorine residual remains and the discharged dechlorinated water will not have an adverse effect on the environment.
 The results and times of the test results shall be recorded on the Town of Georgina FORM 009 - Watermain Testing and Commissioning Report by the Contractor.